 In short, Niseko’s snow is about as good as it gets anywhere in the world, so if skiing powder is your aim, there’s no better place.

 For up to date weather information and a live camera feed, visit our Niseko snow forecast page.

 Niseko has undergone significant development over the last decade, and now has accommodation options to suit most tastes.
 New hotels, condominiums and resort houses spring up virtually every season, and there are some major developments currently in planning stages.

 Niseko Village is home to two of the largest and most established hotels – The Green Leaf Niseko Village and Hilton Niseko Village.
 The latter has picked up “Japan’s Best Ski Hotel” at the World Ski Awards for the last four years and offers ski-in ski-out access, four restaurants, fitness centre, spa and Japanese hotspring.
 It will soon have to contend with two new 5-star offerings, with Park Hyatt (Hanazono) and The Ritz Carlton (Niseko Village) slated for completion in 2019 and 2020 respecitively.

-Niseko Hirafu’s more diverse selection of accommodation options include ski-in ski-out newcomer Ki Niseko, three-time winner of World’s Best Ski Voutique Hotel The Vale, and the locally-managed Hotel Niseko Alpen.
+Niseko Hirafu’s more diverse selection of accommodation options include ski-in ski-out newcomer Ki Niseko, four-time winner of World’s Best Ski Voutique Hotel The Vale, and the locally-managed Hotel Niseko Alpen.
 A large percentage of the self-catered accommodations – predominantly condos and town houses – are managed the the area’s three biggest tourism operators: Ski Japan, Nisade and Niseko Central (formerly HT Holidays).